 Blonde balayage is a hand-painted coloring technique used to blend blonde highlights into hair.
-When balayage is achieved, it brightens the hair and gives it dimension, making it unnoticeable while growing out naturally.
-When blonde shades are blended into the hair it creates a natural-looking hair color.
+It brightens your hair and gives it dimension, making it unnoticeable while growing out naturally.
+In my experience, when blonde shades are blended into your hair it creates a natural-looking hair color.

 If you’re a natural brunette:

 Adding blonde highlights is the perfect way to lighten up your hair for that “I just got back from a 2-week beach vacation” look.
 Note that it may take several color sessions to get the shade of blonde you’re looking for.

 You must be looking for a change.
 I suggest adding some brighter or cooler highlights or darker lowlights to create a natural-looking dimension.

 Before your next hair appointment, check out our popular photos of blonde balayage hair colors!